testmailtt/webhook.site/docs/webhookscript/functions.markdown

 ### array_get(***array*** array, ***string/number*** index, ***any*** default) : any

 ### array_has(***array*** array, ***string/number*** key) : bool

+Returns true if `array` contains `key`, and false if it does not.

+To check whether a value exists, use the `array_contains` function.

 ### array_length(***array*** array) : number`